DuncanCragg/OnexOS/README-App.md

 Everything you build stays owned by you, on your own device.
 You get to decide who can see or who can change your stuff: your objects can be set up to be seen only by your family or by the public.

 You can set up a family photo wall, or a message board or to-do list in a virtual family room, that are all shared just over the family WiFi.
-You can share objects or link objects together directly between your family's devices.

 There's no account set-up, and no adverts (unless someone creates a billboard somewhere!).
 You can all just jump in and start co-creating!

 ### Is this something like a Metaverse?

-Yes, you can describe it as an Open Metaverse.
-There's no lock-in to a "walled garden", so it's a bit like the World Wide Web in that regard.
+Yes, you can describe it as a Metaverse.
+Being open, there's no lock-in to a "walled garden", so it's a bit like the World Wide Web in that regard.

 ### So why not base this on the good ole' Web?
 That's got links already!